Omiyẹmi (Artisia) Green

 Professor of Theatre and Africana Studies, University Professor of Teaching Excellence, Provost Faculty Fellow

-Office: Phi Beta Kappa Hall 268, Boswell 104E
+Phi Beta Kappa Hall 268, Boswell 104E

-Email: [[avgreen]]
+Email:

-Phone: 757-221-2616
+Phone:

 Background

-Omiyẹmi’s research has been recognized by the Black Theatre Alliance Awards, and with funding from the National Endowment for the Arts, CultureWorks, and the National Endowment for the Humanities.
+Omiyẹmi’s work has been recognized by the Black Theatre Alliance Awards, and with funding from the National Endowment for the Arts, CultureWorks, and the National Endowment for the Humanities.
 William & Mary has recognized her work with several university honors and fellowships including University Professor for Teaching Excellence (2024-2027), an Arts & Sciences Faculty Award for Teaching Excellence, a Plumeri Award for Faculty Excellence, a term professorship as the Sharpe Professor of Civic Renewal and Entrepreneurship, and two William & Mary NAACP Image Awards for Outstanding Faculty Support.
-As a W. Taylor Reveley, III Interdisciplinary Faculty Fellow, she collaborated with her long-time colleague, Dr. Amy Quark on developing a community-university partnership, The Local Black Histories Project.
+As a W. Taylor Reveley, III Interdisciplinary Faculty Fellow, she collaborated with her long-time colleague, Dr. Amy Quark, on developing a community-university partnership, The Local Black Histories Project.

 Omiyẹmi is a graduate of Hampton City Public Schools, William & Mary (B.A. in Psychology, 2000), and Virginia Commonwealth University (M.F.A. in Theatre Education, 2003).
 Before returning to William & Mary, Omiyẹmi was an associate professor of Communications, Media Arts, and Theatre at Chicago State University, and an Artist-in-Residence with the Black Cultural Center at Purdue University.
-Since the inception of the Theatre & Dance department in 1926 and the hiring of its first Black faculty member sixty years later, she is the first Black woman and alumna to achieve tenure and promotion to full professor in Theatre.